-Our board of directors has regularly scheduled meetings at least six times a year and our Executive and Corporate Social Responsibility Committee meets during the months when the board of directors does not meet.
+Our Board of Directors has regularly scheduled meetings at least six times a year and our Executive and Corporate Social Responsibility Committee meets during the months when the Board of Directors does not meet.

-Our governance framework provides our board of directors with flexibility to determine the appropriate board leadership structure for the Company.
-We recognize that different board leadership structures may be appropriate for our Company depending on a number of different factors and, therefore, we reexamine our corporate governance policies and leadership structure from time to time to ensure that they continue to meet our needs.
-We believe this flexibility is important to allow our board of directors to determine the appropriate structure based on our specific needs at any given time.
+Our governance framework provides our Board of Directors with flexibility to determine the appropriate Board leadership structure for the Company.
+We recognize that different Board leadership structures may be appropriate for our Company depending on a number of different factors and, therefore, we reexamine our corporate governance policies and leadership structure from time to time to ensure that they continue to meet our needs.
+We believe this flexibility is important to allow our Board of Directors to determine the appropriate structure based on our specific needs at any given time.

-Historically, our leadership structure separated the roles of Chair of the board of directors and Chief Executive Officer.
-However, on January 31, 2021, our then-serving Chief Executive Officer resigned from his position and effective February 1, 2021, pursuant to our publicly announced succession plan, the Chair of our board of directors was appointed as Interim President and Chief Executive Officer.
-During this transition period, we believe having our Chair serve in the dual roles of Chair and Interim President and Chief Executive Officer provides certain synergies by facilitating effective and efficient information flow between management and the board as we search for a permanent successor.
-The board also believes that when the combined role of Chair and Chief Executive Officer is coupled with a Lead Independent Director appointed by the board, the interests of stockholders are served by providing a balance between the development of corporate strategies and independent oversight of management.
-As discussed more fully below, we have appointed Mr. Romasco as our Lead Independent Director.

-Once a permanent Chief Executive Officer successor is appointed, the board currently intends to revert back to maintaining separate positions of Chair and Chief Executive Officer, as we believe that such separation allows the Chief Executive Officer to focus primarily on leading our strategy and day-to-day operations, while our Chair can focus on leading the board in its consideration of our strategic plan and monitoring corporate governance, social responsibility, community relations and stockholder relations.
+Historically, our leadership structure separated the roles of Chair of the Board of Directors and Chief Executive Officer.
+However, on January 31, 2021, our then-serving Chief Executive Officer resigned from his position and effective February 1, 2021, pursuant to our publicly announced succession plan, the Chair of our Board of Directors was appointed as Interim President and Chief Executive Officer.
+On June 1, 2021, Ms. Brown was appointed President and Chief Executive Officer, and Ms. Fox stepped down as Interim President and Chief Executive Officer.
+The Board believes that this separation is presently appropriate as it allows Ms. Brown, as President and Chief Executive Officer, to focus primarily on leading our strategy and day-to-day operations, while Ms. Fox, as Chair, can focus on leading the Board in its consideration of strategic issues and monitoring corporate governance, social responsibility, community relations and stockholder issues.

-Additionally, under our Investor Rights Agreement, dated August 13, 2018, with the Workers United Related Parties, we agreed that for so long as the Workers United Related Parties collectively continue to hold 20% of the total voting power of all then-outstanding voting securities of the Company, we and each of the Workers United Related Parties will take all requisite corporate action within each parties' control as is reasonably necessary to ensure that the

-Chair of the board of directors is a director designated by Workers United.
+Additionally, under our Investor Rights Agreement, dated August 13, 2018, with the Workers United Related Parties, we agreed that for so long as the Workers United Related Parties collectively continue to hold 20% of the total voting power of all then-outstanding voting securities of the Company, we and each of the Workers United Related Parties will take all requisite corporate action within each parties' control as is reasonably necessary to ensure that the Chair of the Board of Directors is a Director designated by Workers United.
 Currently, Workers United has designated Ms. Fox as the Chair.

-In order to provide for a greater role for the independent directors in our oversight, we have also appointed a Lead Independent Director, Mr. Romasco.
-In this role, he may call and preside over executive sessions of the independent directors without management present, as he deems necessary.
-The other duties of the lead director will continue to evolve.
+In order to provide for a greater role for the independent Directors in our oversight, we have also appointed a Lead Independent Director, Mr. Romasco.
+In this role, he may call and preside over executive sessions of the independent Directors without management present, as he deems necessary.
+The other duties of the Lead Director will continue to evolve.
 We recognize that different board leadership structures may be appropriate for companies in different situations.
 We will continue to reexamine our corporate governance policies and leadership structures on an ongoing basis to ensure that they continue to meet our needs.